After School Learning Tree Open Presented by Asymchem

 Confirmed Top Entries

 Kai Zhang is rated 2649 and is a member of the US National Team.
 You can find our more about his personal background here and here.
-Check out this video of Kai beating Japanese star Koki Niwa (who was World Rank 11 at the time and reached the round of 16 at this year’s Tokyo Olympics) in an international tournament in 2019:
+Check out the following hilights of Kai beating Japanese star Koki Niwa (who was World Rank 11 at the time and reached the round of 16 at this year’s Tokyo Olympics) in an international tournament in 2019:

 Udaya Ransingha is rated 2542 and was a member of the Sri Lankan National Team before immigrating to the United States.
 Check out of this video of Udaya destroying US National Junior Team member Ted Li (who is the top seed in our Junior Open and the sixth seed in our Open Singles event) in the T2 Challenge earlier this year: